adslbarxatov/DPArray/docs/index.md

 published products and developments.

-Both documents are required for familiarization for the most complete understanding of the goals and objectives of the laboratory
+Both documents are required for familiarization for the most complete understanding of the goals and objectives of the Laboratory

 &nbsp;